balicea/balicea.github.io/CV.md

 Download the [.pdf](https://independent.academia.edu/BradlyAlicea/CurriculumVitae) version for a full version.

 Bradly Alicea has a MA in Anthropology/Zoology from the University of Florida and a PhD in Cognitive Science and Computational Biology from Michigan State University.
-He has published in multiple academic fields, and in venues including Nature Reviews Neuroscience, Stem Cells and Development, Biosystems, and Proceedings of Artificial Life.
+He has published in multiple academic fields, and in venues including _Nature Reviews Neuroscience_, _Stem Cells and Development_, _Biosystems_, and _Proceedings of Artificial Life_.
 With interests spanning the biological, computational, and social sciences, he is currently Head Scientist and Founder of Orthogonal Research and a Senior Contributor at the OpenWorm Foundation.
 Bradly is also the administrator of Synthetic Daisies blog.

 ## Selected Publications and Book Chapters